DSE VA Workbook Design Guide

 Questions to ask yourself

-• Can I add small pictures or sketches so viewers see where ideas came from?
+• Can I add small pictures or labels so sources stay clear on the map?

 • Would an examiner understand each branch without me explaining in person?